-Prohibition era dry laws in New York State fluctuated frequently.
+Prohibition era dry laws in New York State changed often.
 Some were strongly supportive of Prohibition.
 Others were not.
 This is the story of dry laws in New York during National Prohibition.
+It existed 1920-1933.

 Alfred E. Smith

-Governor Alfred E. Smith of New York was a strong advocate of states’ rights and individual freedoms.
-He pressed the passage of the Walker-Gillette bill in 1920 (the first year of National Prohibition).
+Governor Alfred E. Smith of New York was a strong advocate of states’ rights and personal freedom.
+He pressed the passage of the Walker-Gillette bill in 1920.
 It legalized 2.75% beer in clubs, restaurants, hotels, and in grocery stores for home consumption.
 However, two weeks later the U.S. Supreme Court effectively nullified the law.

 Nathan L. Miller